 Typicality focuses on the class representatives’ claim, does it arise from the same event, practice, or course of defendant’s conduct that would also give rise to class members claims, and is based on the same legal theory?
 While typical, the representative’s claims need not be ‘identical’ to unnamed class members but must generally possess the same interest and suffer the same injury as the unnamed members.
 This requirement ensures the class representative will vigorously prosecute the case for the benefit of the entire class.
 If this seems a little confusing, it is generally accepted that commonality and typicality issues and concepts are interrelated and overlap.

-If a class representative owns a washer machine that is still working fine why would they care about the unnamed members, while someone whose clothes were destroyed would be deemed more passionate in their representation.
+If a class representative owns a washer machine that is still working fine, why would they care about the unnamed members, while someone whose clothes were destroyed would be deemed more passionate in their representation?
 It should also be noted that class representatives can receive compensation for their role, usually somewhere between $2500 and $10,000, depending on their efforts.
-Class representatives can be very active collecting and providing insider knowledge information.
+Class representatives can be very active in collecting and providing insider knowledge information.
 Others, depending on the circumstances, are just idle placeholders.

-The adequacy requirement regarding attorneys is assurance to the court that counsel has qualifications and experience to litigate a usually complex class action lawsuit.
-For instance, an attorney previously handling ‘mass torts’, meaning lots of people harmed the same way but suing individually, qualifications would not be questioned.
+The adequacy requirement regarding attorneys is an assurance to the court that counsel has qualifications and experience to litigate a usually complex class action lawsuit.
+For instance, an attorney previously handling ‘mass torts,’ meaning lots of people harmed the same way but suing individually, qualifications would not be questioned.
 But an attorney spending a lifetime only handling evictions might not satisfy court requirements.
-Usually an attorney new to class actions associate an experienced litigator for their initial cases until they learn the ropes.
+Usually, an attorney new to class actions associates an experienced litigator for their initial cases until they learn the ropes.